ohdsi-studies/PORPOISE/README.md

 - `obesity_cohort_id`: 5

 #### Multiple prediction output
 By executing the multiple prediction module, the `PlpMultiOutput` folder will be created.
-This folder will contain five `Analysis` folders corresponding to prediction models, two target cohort folders, and a settings.csv file.
+This folder will contain five `Analysis` folders corresponding to prediction models, two target cohort folders, and a settings.csv file, as well as a sqlite folder containing `databaseFile.sqlite` to store all prediction results.

 - Each analysis folder must include:
   - `plpResult` folder,